Yaaasminnn/Kryptonite-Bot/README.md

 - ### finish crypto features
 - - can add shares to the total.
-- - - will be automatically done every month
+- - - will be automatically done every month (1.1)

 - ### Experiment with currencies and their stability when trading with charts.
-- - test with the current trade functions
 - - test with all the max constants(need to resolve the json issue)

 - ### Add in the discord bot boilerplate.